 - Wash the cranberries, and remove any that have started to wrinkle.

-- Pour into a glass jar for fermenting.
-Fermenting cranberries will bubble and build up carbonation, so either use a non-airtight lid or a fido jar (affiliate link.)
+- Scrape the blended cranberries and orange into a glass jar for fermenting.
+Stir in the honey.
+Fermenting cranberries will bubble and build up carbonation, so don’t cap with an air-tight lid.

 - Ferment in a cool, dark location.
 It should start to bubble and froth after 24 hours.
-If you want to ferment it for longer than 24 hours, then give it a shake once a day to mix the floating cranberry pulp into the ferment.
-It will become slightly alcoholic as it ferments, so don’t leave it for more than a week.
+If you want to ferment it for longer than 24 hours, then stir it once a day to mix the floating cranberry pulp into the ferment.
+It will become less sweet the longer it ferments, so I generally only ferment for one week.

 Keywords: Thanksgiving, Christmas, turkey, brie, gluten free, probiotic, traditional, easy, 3 ingredients or less, no-cook